info@ayurvedamysore.org

 • Plants

-Though there are a number of Snehana materials in the nature, mainly Ghee (घृत), Oil (तैल), Muscle fat (वसा), Bone marrow (मज्जा) are the best among them.
-Ghee is considered to be the best among the above mentioned materials and in specific best for Pitta Dosha.
-For Vata Dosha, oil is considered to be the best.
+Though there are a number of Snehana materials in nature, mainly Ghee (घृत), Oil (तैल), Muscle fat (वसा), Bone marrow (मज्जा) are the top listed.
+Ghee is considered to be the best among them.
+In Vata and Kapha predominant disorders, Taila / medicated oil and in Pitta disorders, Ghruta / medicated ghee are advised.

 Based on the mode of administration, this therapy is divided into two types: